 Now let’s take a look at some of the dynamics in this team (and maybe statics is a more appropriate term in this case):

 Alfred got sick one day, and sure enough, on that very day the build broke.
 Beth started rolling back her recent changes, but that didn’t help.
 Also surely enough Beth discovered that another team checked in changes that depend on a newer version of Hibernate, that do not exist on the build server.
 Paradoxically, the responsible thing for Beth to do is irresponsible according to her R&R, emphasis on the 2nd R.

 Let’s make it more interesting:

-Meet Charles, a tester (role) and also a member in the same team (another role).
-Charles is writing the test plans and scenarios every sprint, and executes them throughout the sprint (responsibility).
+Meet Charles, a tester (role), and also a member of the same team (another role).
+Charles is writing the test plans and scenarios every sprint and executes them throughout the sprint (responsibility).